puppetlabs/puppet-docs/source/pe/3.7/console_rake_api.markdown

     * An equals sign (`=`)
     * The value of the argument, as a quoted or unquoted string

-Each task has specific names that must be used for its arguments; the arguments may be specified in any order.
-For the names of each task's arguments, [see the list of rake API tasks with environment variable argument names](./console_rake_api_old.html), which is maintained on a different page.
+Each task has specific names that must be used for its arguments.
+The arguments may be specified in any order.
+For the names of each task's arguments, [see the list of rake API tasks with environment variable argument names](/pe/3.3/console_rake_api_old.html), which is maintained on a different page.

 Node Tasks: Getting Info